 Maven Analytics courses have been a valuable resource for advancing my data skills.
-They posted a LEGO challenge, and I was excited to use my newly acquired Tableau skills to play with the dataset.
+Maven posted a LEGO data visualization challenge and inspired me to use my newly acquired Tableau skills to play with the dataset.

 LEGO means to “play well” in Danish.
 I have always been captivated by the creative freedom of a plethora of tiny plastic bricks.
 Much like LEGO encourages exploration, I included a detail sheet linked from the small blue LEGO icon for others to explore the data pieces independently.
 Visualizations focused on the theme transitions and LEGO nostalgia.

-Considerable time was spent researching the “sets” below this threshold to validate this choice.
+To validate this choice, considerable time was spent researching the “sets” below this threshold.
 Report users can bring any filtered-out sets back into view on the detail page.

 Data Ink